🔓20 Years of Historic Financial Data at Your Finger-tips. 🚀 Ratios, Trends, Peer Comparison.➡️ Sign Up

 For compiling the index every month, retail prices are collected from about 88 urban markets across 78 cities in 24 states.
 The Labour Bureau has price collectors who gather the prices from local shops and markets during the middle of the month.
 The prices pertain to the preceding month.
 Rigorous data validation procedures are followed to remove outlier prices and impute missing values.

-In the first stage, price relatives are calculated for each item in the basket by comparing its current price with the base year price.
+At the first stage, price relatives are calculated for each item in the basket by comparing its current price with base year price.
 These are aggregated using item weights to obtain group-wise indices.
 In the subsequent stages, the group-wise price indices are combined using their respective expenditure weights to derive the overall national index.
 Appropriate care is taken to account for items with relatively higher expenditure shares.

 How is the CPI used?

 The CPI is also used to index government programs and benefits.
-Social Security, federal pensions, and veterans’ benefits are all adjusted annually based on the CPI.
+Social Security, pensions, and veterans’ benefits are all adjusted annually based on the CPI.
 This protects recipients’ purchasing power.
 Tax brackets, standard deductions, and exemption thresholds are also indexed to CPI inflation.
 Without indexing, real tax burdens would rise over time as incomes increase.
 Indexing prevents “bracket creep” and helps keep tax burdens steady in real terms.

 What are the different approaches to the consumer price index?